|The original Moooo!Bar. We've morphed since then.

 information, see our Shiraishi Island blog posts, starting with Introducing the Shiraishi Island Pilgrimage.

-has always been a bit of an anomaly in Japan because you can swim year-round here.
-Many beaches have designated swimming
+Shiraishi Beach has always been a bit of an anomaly in Japan because you can swim year-round here.
+Many beaches

-the island) Although this is a Shinto ritual, the ceremony and parade starts from the Buddhist Temple.
-At 10 am locals
+island) Although this is a Shinto ritual, the ceremony and parade starts from the Buddhist Temple.
+At 10 am locals will

-will start the walk around the streets hoisting a boat and calling out to all the "bad insects" to get into the boat, after
+start the walk around the streets hoisting a boat and calling out to all the "bad insects" to get into the boat, after which